corbado/example-passkeys-flutter/README.md

 ## 2. Prerequisites

 Please follow the steps in [Getting started](https://docs.corbado.com/overview/getting-started) to create and configure a project in our [developer panel](https://app.corbado.com).
-Create an apiSecret [here](https://app.corbado.com/app/settings/credentials/api-keys) and add put your projectID as well as the apiSecret in the env.json which is located in the root folder.
+Create an API secret [here](https://app.corbado.com/app/settings/credentials/api-keys) and add put your project ID as well as the API secret in the env.json which is located in the root folder.

 ### 3. Android

-To verify the app against your website which is required for the Webauthn protocol, you need to host an assetlinks.json file on that website.
-The flutter app can host the file locally and you have to expose it to the internet using ngrok (option 1).
+To verify the app against your website which is required for the WebAuthn protocol, you need to host an assetlinks.json file on that website.
+The Flutter app can host the file locally and you have to expose it to the Internet using ngrok (option 1).
-Alternatively, you can host the file yourself (option 2).
+Alternatively, you can host the file remotely (option 2).

 ### 3.1.
-Hosting the assetlinks.json locally + Ngrok
+Option 1: Locally hosting of the assetlinks.json (ngrok exposure to the Internet)

 Install ngrok, create an account at [ngrok.com](https://ngrok.com) and add your ngrok authtoken to your installation